Webhooks

 Overview

-Webhooks allow you to receive real-time notifications when events occur in your Sematryx account.
+Webhooks allow you to receive real-time notifications when optimization events occur in your Sematryx account.
 Instead of polling the API, Sematryx will send HTTP POST requests to your specified URL when events happen.

 Benefits